-The soft start capacitor $C{SS}$ is discharged by an internal FET when $V{OUT}$ is shut down by hiccup protection due to excessive load, temperature shutdown due to overheating or ENABLE = logic low.
-A large $C{SS}$ capacitor will take a long time to discharge when ENABLE is toggled low.
+The soft start capacitor $C{SS}$ is discharged by an internal FET when $V{OUT}$ is shutdown by hiccup protection due to excessive load, temperature shutdown due to overheating or ENABLE = logic low.
+A large $C{SS}$ capacitor takes a long time to discharge when ENABLE is toggled low.
 If ENABLE is toggled high again before the $C{SS}$ is completely discharged, then the next resulting soft-start ramp follows the internal soft-start ramp.
-Only when the soft-start voltage reaches the leftover voltage on CSS, does the output follow the ramp programmed by $C{SS}$ .
-This behavior looks as if there are two slopes at start-up.
-If this is not acceptable by a certain application, a R-C low pass filter can be added to ENABLE to slow down the shutting down of VCC, which allows more time to discharge $C{SS}$
+Only when the soft-start voltage reaches the leftover voltage on $C{SS}$ does the output follow the ramp programmed by $C{SS}$ .
+This behavior looks as if there are two slopes at startup.
+If this is not acceptable by a certain application, a R-C low-pass filter can be added to ENABLE to slow down the shutting down of VCC, which allows more time to discharge $C{SS}$ .

-The LM43601-Q1 is capable of start-up into prebiased output conditions.
-When the inductor current reaches zero, the LS switch will be turned off to avoid negative current conduction.
+The LM46001 is capable of start up into prebiased output conditions.
+When the inductor current reaches zero, the LS switch is turned off to avoid negative current conduction.
 This operation mode is also called diode emulation mode.
 It is built-in by the DCM operation at light loads.
-With a prebiased output voltage, the LM43601-Q1 will wait until the soft-start ramp allows regulation above the prebiased voltage.
-It will then follow the soft-start ramp to the regulation level.
+With a prebiased output voltage, the LM46001 waits until the soft-start ramp allows regulation above the prebiased voltage.
+The device then follows the soft-start ramp to the regulation level.

-When an external voltage ramp is applied to the SS/TRK pin, the LM43601-Q1 FB voltage follows the external ramp if the ramp magnitude is lower than the internal soft-start ramp.
+When an external voltage ramp is applied to the SS/TRK pin, the LM46001 FB voltage follows the external ramp if the ramp magnitude is lower than the internal soft-start ramp.
 A resistor divider pair can be used on the external control ramp to the SS/TRK pin to program the tracking rate of the output voltage.
-The final external ramp voltage applied at the SS/TRK pin should not fall below 1.2 V to avoid abnormal operation.
+The final external ramp voltage applied at the SS/TRK pin must be above 1.2 V to avoid abnormal operation.